 I was encouraged by watching crazy-talented people like Gary Horsman using their artistic gifts in music and drama and writing fun and thought-provoking skits.
 He, along with Barb Ratz, Barb Day and Bernie Normil had a huge impact on me and are among the reasons why I still love to sing.
 I am currently leading worship at our home church in Niagara Falls and doing a bit of songwriting and learning the guitar.

-So, looking back on those LC years, one thing that I can say with certainty is this: no little act of kindness or love and no talent used for God is ever wasted, even if we don’t see results right away.
+So, looking back on those LC years, I can say one thing with certainty.
+No little act of kindness or love and no talent used for God is ever wasted, even if we don’t see results right away.
 Thank you, Lakeshore!

-Pete and I have been married for almost 25 years now(!).
+Pete and I are married for OVER 25 years now(!).
 We have three amazing kids: Lauren (21), Daniel (19) and Jordan (17).
 We couldn’t be more proud of them.
 They are a real team and are all serving the Lord.
 Pete’s a Civil Engineer working for OPG (Ontario Power Generation) and an acting Elder at our church and I am a full-time teacher (grade 3) in a French school here in Niagara Falls ON.

 Thank you to Manuela Kesseler-Lehmann for sharing your story.
 Please leave a comment for Manue at the bottom of this page.
 And, if you attended the Life Centre, send your story to email@example.com